“How can I reason with an unread man?” – John Adams, second president of the United States of America.

 “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.”

 I often get asked by well meaning associates (in variously disguised ways) why I haven’t been sued, killed, threatened or arrested for things I write and say.
 I wonder at their timidity – or fear – in asking such things.
 I’ve never lived my life fearing the consequences of telling the truth.
 And I have the officer efficiency reports to prove it.
 Strange, I could express my opinion freely without professional repercussions as an NCO in 5th Special Forces Group (ABN).
 There it was considered part of the job.
 Not so in Big Army.
 In Big Army I was criticized for having an “NCO attitude” and called a “Loose cannon.”
 But I managed to retire with my integrity intact despite strenuous efforts to the contrary by a morally bankrupt officer corps.
 Sometimes I think I would have made a better sergeant major (and am often thought to be) than a captain.
 But I’ve always believed one should maximize potential and opportunities.
 Despite the Bullshit, I raised the quality of life for my family, helped a few good soldiers, slammed some shitbirds who needed it, and survived to get a better than decent pension.
-I told one of my sons recently “I’ve been punched in the teeth, knocked in the gut, kicked in the groin and pounded to the ground throughout my life.
-But I kept “bouncing back” (as the Hanoi Hilton POWs used to say) and I still am here.
+I told one of my sons recently “I’ve been knocked in the teeth, punched in the gut, kicked in the groin and pounded to the ground throughout my life.
+But I kept “bouncing back” (as the Hanoi Hilton POWs used to say) …and I am still here (not as lean but still as mean!)

 They could have said “No” when I applied to OCS.
 Maybe it was my refusal to be awed and pre-orgasmic by high rank that “rankled” (haha) them.
 They waited until the Majors’ board and sent my RIF notice to me in Mogadishu.
 That’s fine.
 I wouldn’t have submitted myself to the obligatory Field Grade Frontal Lobotomy anyway.